AndrewRoe34/AndrewRoe34/README.md

 * Customizeable tasks for greater flexibility
 * Modifiable work week for increased control
 * Automated day tracker to ensure you meet your week's goals
-* Export schedule to Google Calendar for seamless integration
+* Exportable schedule to Google Calendar for seamless integration
 * Local log of all events and errors reported by system
+* Cross-platform compatability

 You can reach me by emai at aproe@ncsu.edu or by phone at (984)-292-7063.